 In December 2022, we received \$19,364 pursuant to a financing agreement with a third-party lender (the "Financing Agreement").
 The Company assigned to the lender its interests in the ERTC Claim that it submitted in November 2022 for approximately \$22,794.
 If the Company does not receive the ERTC Claim, in whole or in part, the Company is required to repay the related portion of the funds received plus interest of 10% accrued from the date of the Financing Agreement through the repayment date.
 The Financing Agreement does not have a stated maturity date and the discount is being accreted to interest expense over an expected term.
 The Company's obligations under the Financing Agreement will be satisfied upon receipt of the ERTC Claim or other full repayment.
-The total claim amount of \$22,794 was recognized as a component of "Other, net" on the Consolidated Statements of Operations in the Financial Statements during 2023.
-The Company received \$20,830 of the ERTC Claim during 2023, which was remitted to the lender per the terms of the Financing Agreement.
-A total of \$1,964 of the ERTC Claim remains outstanding as of December 31, 2023, which receivable is included in "Other current assets" on the Consolidated Balance Sheet, and the balance outstanding under the Financing Agreement is included in "Current portion of debt, net" at December 31, 2023 and "Long-term debt, net" at December 31, 2022.
+The total claim amount of \$22,794 was recognized as a component of "Other, net" on the Consolidated Statements of Operations in the Financing Agreement.
+A total of \$1,964 of the ERTC Claim remains outstanding as of December 31, 2023, which receivable is included in "Other current assets" on the Consolidated Balance Sheet, and the balance outstanding under the Financing Agreement is included in "Current portion of debt, net" at December 31, 2022.
 Refer to Note 11, "Debt," in the Financial Statements for additional information.